Our Story

 Stelvyn Mirabal

-Born in Santiago de los Caballeros, Dominican Republic.
-Stelvyn has dedicated over 25 years to preserving Dominican carnival traditions in Massachusetts.
+Born in Santiago de los Caballeros, Dominican Republic, Stelvyn founded ACM and has dedicated over two decades to preserving Dominican carnival traditions in Massachusetts.

 Leonardo Mirabal

-Expert whip-cracker and performer, Leonardo envisions expanding ACM into an interactive arts program offering students opportunities to explore Dominican culture through song, art, and dance.
+Expert whip-cracker and performer, Leonardo leads ACM's vision of expanding into an interactive arts program offering students opportunities to explore Dominican culture through song, art, and dance.